 - James Kim The Fresh Prince of Healthcare: Great videos covering all types of PRE-PA questions.
 He also is very active on social media and Instagram

-- Pre-Physician Assistant Student HELP: Not as active as those mentioned above but Kelly has some timeless info that I refer people to all the time
+- Pre-Physician Assistant Student HELP: Hasn't been updated in a while but Kelly has some timeless info that I refer people to all the time.

 - Grassroots Volunteering: Connecting travelers with local causes and communities